Dark Nights: Metal: Epilogue

 The Justice League, with the inclusion of the Martian Manhunter and Hawkgirl, are invited to a gala dinner at Wayne Manor.
 They speak of their victory against Barbatos, Hawkman recovering on Blackhawk Island and having written about mysterious glimpses of what is to come.
-Most importantly, they address cracking the Source Wall, which means their Multiverse just got much bigger.
-This is a matter of utmost importance, but for the night the League decides to enjoy themselves and start preparing the next day.
+Most importantly, they address cracking the Source Wall, a matter of utmost importance.

-During the after-dinner party, Bruce, Diana, and Clark talk more about the possible incoming threats now that the Multiverse has been expanded, including a hidden threat they have not yet told anyone else about.
+During the after-dinner party, Bruce, Diana, and Clark talk more about the possible incoming threats now that the multiverse has been expanded, including a hidden threat they have not yet told anyone else about.
 Bruce tells his friends not to worry, as he has a plan.
 On the desk of his study lay a number of blueprints for a Hall of Justice.

 Aftermath

 During the event, portals were created over Gotham City which Derek James fell into and gained the abilities of trans-dimensional travel.